TCC WORLDWIDE ONLINE CONFERENCE

-This conference continues to accept proposals in two primary formats: papers and general sessions.
-To encourage networking and community building, we encourage proposals for other engaging formats such as roundtable discussions, panel discussions, interactive workshops, mini-symposium, edtech tool demos and special interest groups.
+This conference accepts proposals in two primary formats: papers and general (concurrent) sessions.
+To encourage networking and community building, we will accept proposals for other engaging formats such as roundtable discussions, panel discussions, interactive workshops, mini-symposium, technology tool demos, and special interest groups.

 Papers are SUBMITTED IN FULL and subjected to a double-blind peer review.
 Papers that do not meet submission requirements will be returned to the primary author.
 Accepted papers will be published in the conference proceedings and considered for publication in the International Journal for Educational Media and Technology.